resiliencetheatre/rpi4edgemap/README.md

 git clone https://git.buildroot.net/buildroot
 cd buildroot/
 # We checkout verified version on master branch
-git checkout ed590a22e24bdc714d75005f7fe7a3ad3b001c4d
+git checkout 92945909f10175000c4e4f8d1425cb823cdf6336
 ```

-You can use latest master or checkout version `ed590a22e24bdc714d75005f7fe7a3ad3b001c4d` as above,
+You can use latest master or checkout version `92945909f10175000c4e4f8d1425cb823cdf6336` as above,
-which I've tested (Dec 4th, 2024).
+which I've tested at Jan 25th, 2025.
 Please note that buildroot version, kernel and other system
 components needs to be in 'sync' and this is an art in embedded design.

 Modify buildroot standard `rpi-firmware` package file and change
-firmware version tag to match kernel version (6.11.10) we're using.
+firmware version tag to match kernel version we're using.
+Note that you need to track
+firmware version from RPi repositories yourself if you face any issues with HW compatibility (or stick with this version).

 ```
 # package/rpi-firmware/rpi-firmware.mk